EasyAbp/AbpHelper.CLI/README.md

     AbpHelper will generate all the CRUD stuff , even include adding migration and database updating!

-1. Just rebuild your application and run.
-See the magic happens:)
+1. Just rebuild your application and run it
+1. Login with the admin user, then grant "Todo" permissions to the user
+1. Now you can see the "Todo" feature, with all the CRUD stuff!

     ![running_demo](doc/images/2020-02-10-14-09-22.png)